 This ice cream purveyor employs coconut milk to replace cream and milk in it's base, but you'd never know.
 The scoops are intensely smooth and creamy with enough thick chunks of sweet chocolate cookie to satisfy even the most devoted dairy lover.

 This cult favorite milk alternative just got a whole lot creamier.
 You have probably had Oatly in a latte or two at this point, but the brand's oat milk-based ice cream is next level.
 Keep it simple with a vanilla pint, and you'll taste the creamy oat milk flavor you love with a little extra body and sweetness.

 Lactose-intolerant British grandmothers everywhere, rejoice!
 Now you can get your daily ration of toffee in a delicious non-dairy frozen dessert.
 Even if you're not a British grandmother, you'll love Almond Dream's non-dairy take on toffee ice cream.
 The almond milk flavor from the base naturally pairs well with nutty toffee and the hint of fudge in this version is a welcome addition.

 Gooey non-dairy caramel sauce.
 Chocolate-coated cashew.
 Real bits of sea salt.
 This flavor's got everything.
 And if you're a dairy avoider, chances are you already know and love So Delicious.
 This brand is perhaps the most well known in the non-dairy world, and you'll see why when you taste their expertly crafted cashew milk base.

 This sweet treat is weirdly... water-based.
 Don't ask me how that works, but just know that it does.
-This pint has a hint of mint herbaceousness on a nice chocolate-flavored base.
-Sure, it's not as creamy as some of the other options that use milk alternatives, but it's vast availability at regular supermarkets and low calorie count make it a worthy pick.
+This pint has a hint of herbaceous mint on a chocolate-flavored base.
+It may not be as creamy as some of the other options that use milk alternatives, but its vast availability at regular supermarkets and low calorie count make it a worthy pick.